averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 ## Verifying the Setup

-To verify your Private Link is working correctly:
+To verify your Private Link is working correctly, create a Python notebook in Azure Fabric:

 ```python
 import socket